 So what should you do when faced with the difficult decision to cancel an event?
-Here are some tips to help you turn an unfortunate situation into an opportunity to delight, and show above-and-beyond customer service.
+Learn how to cancel your event gracefully and get our tips to turn an unfortunate situation into an opportunity to delight with above-and-beyond customer service.

 If you’re sure you have to cancel your event, the first important step is to communicate with your attendees and stop selling tickets.
 Your ticket buyers are your number one priority, and you should tell them as soon as you’ve made the final decision.

-Determining how far in advance to communicate with attendees is never easy, but ideally you’ll give at least 24 hours notice.
+Determining how far in advance to communicate with attendees is never easy, but ideally, you’ll give at least 24 hours’ notice.
 However, the more notice — whether it’s a week, or a month — the better.
-This is especially the case if attendees are traveling far and need time to re-arrange travel plans, hotels, etc.
+This is especially true if attendees are traveling far and need time to re-arrange travel plans, hotels, and transport.

 Email your attendees as soon as you can, and if possible, give everyone a call.
 Some folks aren’t always checking their inbox, and emails often go into Spam folders, so take all possible routes (even social media) to communicate this critical information.
 Your website, marketing emails, or other promotional materials are also good channels to make the announcement.